pumpkin mini muffins

 Mini Muffins

-These bite-sized snacks pack in everything you love about pumpkin spice with natural warm flavors and pumpkin puree.
+These bite-sized snacks pack in everything you love about pumpkin spice with natural warm flavors.
 The small size makes portion control easier — but you have to be careful!
 It’s easy to pop these tasty treats in your mouth without thinking!
 Helpful hint — don’t eat from the basket or main plate.
-Make sure to set aside exactly what you want to eat so you can be conscious of points and portion.

 Thanks so much for reading!
 I hope you enjoy it and if you give them a try, let me know what you think!